-WATER TREATMENT PLANT HIGH SERVICE PUMP REPLACEMENT PROJECT
+WATER TREATMENT PLANT HIGH SERVICE PUMP STATION UPGRADE:

 The City of Hendersonville opened sealed formal Bids, from the previously prequalified bidders only, at 2:30 pm on June 20th, 2017 for the furnishing of materials, labor, and equipment for the construction of the City of Hendersonville Water Treatment Plant High Service Pump Replacement project in the City Operations Center, 305 Williams Street, Hendersonville, NC 28792.
 The project consists of the replacement of the four (4) existing high service pumps with two (2) new 600 horsepower and two (2) new 400 horsepower vertical turbine high service pumps; structural modifications to the existing high service pump equipment pads to accept the new vertical turbine pumps; replacement of the existing high service pump soft starters with new variable frequency drives (VFDs); installation of new split system air conditioning units and ductwork in the existing electrical building; installation of a new exhaust fan and louvers in the existing high service pump building; and hardwiring and installation of all electrical and controls hardware associated with the new pumps and VFDs.
 This project has been substantially completed and is scheduled for final completion in May 2019.
 The new pumps, motors and VFDs are operational and working very well.

 Engineer: McKim & Creed

 Contract Drawings and Bidding Documents

 Addendum No. 1 (Issued May 26, 2017)

 Addendum No. 3 (Issued June 14, 2017)

 Final Bid Results, Bid Tabulation and Engineer's Recommendation Letter